Human Act Award 2024

 Tim Whyte

-— Tim receives this year’s Human Act Award for his exceptional dedication in his role as Secretary-General for ActionAid Denmark and his courageous stance against the Danish state.
-His tireless efforts for global solidarity and the fight for justice mean he deserves this recognition, says Djaffar Shalchi, founder of Human Act.
+“Tim received this year’s Human Act Award for his exceptional dedication in his role as Secretary-General of ActionAid Denmark and his courageous stance against the Danish state.
+His tireless efforts for global solidarity and the fight for justice meant he deserved this recognition”, said Djaffar Shalchi, founder of Human Act.

 The Fight for Peace and Justice

-— I am honored and grateful to receive the Human Act Award.
-I am especially pleased that the award recognizes work that involves many others—namely the lawsuit against the Danish state over weapons exports to Israel.
+“I am honored and grateful to receive the Human Act Award.
+I am especially pleased that the award recognizes work that involves many others, namely the lawsuit against the Danish state over weapons exports to Israel.
 Many of us have been engaged over the past months in defending civilian lives and guarding international law and human rights.
-If I have learned anything during this difficult time, it is that the best antidote to discouragement is engagement with others—and that is something that the Human Act Award has recognized for several years, says Tim Whyte, Secretary-General at ActionAid Denmark.
+If I have learned anything during this difficult time, it is that the best antidote to discouragement is engagement with others, and that is something that the Human Act Award has recognized for several years”, says Tim Whyte, Secretary-General at ActionAid Denmark.

 The prize is awarded annually until 2030 and consists of a bronze sculpture by the Danish artist Asmund Havsteen-Mikkelsen.